-See Agency Approvals, page 3 and APPENDIX C, page 83 for a complete listing of the instrument's safety/hazardous areas approvals.
+See Agency Approvals, page 3 and APPENDIX C, page 93 for a complete listing of the instrument's safety/hazardous areas approvals.

-Refer to Figure 13 and Figure 14 below.
+Refer to Figure 15 and Figure 16 below.

-A conduit port on each side of the enclosure body is provided for wiring access.
-These ports are labeled with its thread size (1⁄2" NPT or M20) via the instrument tag and a label near each port.
+A cable/wiring port on each side of the enclosure body is provided for wiring access.
+These ports are labeled with its thread size (1⁄2" NPT or M20) via the instrument tag and a label (engraved for stainless steel case) near each port.
 Either or both ports can be used for wiring.
 Use an appropriate plug on the unused port.
 For the neatest wire routing use the wiring port closest to J7/J8 for all signal wiring and the wiring port closest to power connector TB1 for power wiring.
 Provide a service loop for all connections to make rewiring/repairs easier.

-An external and internal ground screw (10-32 x 1⁄4" slotted hex washer) is provided.
+An external and internal ground screw (10-32 x $\frac{1}{4}$ " slotted hex washer) is provided.
 Use the external ground screw as needed.
 For example, use the external ground screw if the probe connection does not make a reliable ground such as a plastic pipe.
 For EU applications use only the internal ground screw.

-Figure 13 - ST51A/ST75A/ST75AV Wiring Access
+Figure 15 - ST51A/ST75A/ST75AV Wiring Access

-Figure 14 - Recommended Wire Routing/Internal Ground Screw
+Figure 16 - Recommended Wire Routing/Internal Ground Screw